Spiritual, Moral, Social & Cultural

 Further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures.

 Encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

 SMSC Delivery at Willingdon Community School

 At Willingdon Community School, we believe in a whole-school approach to SMSC and recognise that all areas of the curriculum make an important contribution to the spiritual, moral, social and cultural development of our students and opportunities for this will be planned for in each area of the curriculum.
-Beyond the classroom there are many additional ways that SMSC is taught, fostered and embedded at Willingdon Community School.
-This includes through the sharing and adherence to an agreed school ethos of ‘Personal Excellence’, positive relationships throughout the school, Student Council, Senior Student Leaders, Student Voice, trips and visits and the vast extra-curricular programme offered by the school.
-Additionally, the school assembly rota helps to ensure that students are versed about the world around them and encourages them to reflect on current affairs.
+Beyond the classroom, there are many additional ways that SMSC is taught, fostered and embedded at Willingdon Community School.
+This includes through the sharing and adherence to an agreed school ethos of ‘Personal Excellence’, positive relationships throughout the school, student council, senior student leaders, student voice, trips and visits and the vast extra-curricular programme offered by the school.
+Additionally, the school assembly rota helps to ensure that students are versed about the world around them and encouraged to reflect on current affairs.

 By the end of Key Stage 4 students at Willingdon Community School will have:

-Been given the opportunity to study cultural education subjects through Ethics, History, Geography, MFL, Drama, English
+Been given the opportunity to study cultural education through subjects such as ethics, history, geography, MFL, drama, and English.

-Experienced cultural stimulation in the form of museum trips, theatre trips, trips outside of our local area including abroad.
+Experienced cultural stimulation in the form of museum trips, theatre trips, trips outside of our local area including residentials and day trips abroad.

 Attended professional concerts and plays.

 Have full access to the school library, and been exposed to a wide range of books, as well as for other research materials.